msc-creative-computing/p-comp-jasper-zheng/README.md

 ### Life Begin
-The life of an artificial life began, moving at a steady pace.
+The life of an artificial life began, moving at a steady and vibrant pace.
 ![01](https://github.com/msc-creative-computing/p-comp-week-1-labs-jasper-zheng/blob/main/src/01-min.gif?raw=true)

 ### Personality Offset
 Throughout its lifetime, the agent's mind evolves to confront different events in life, and metabolise them into familiar routines.
 The two buttons help offset the agent's personality:
  * The **green button** indicates a positive stimulus.
-Once pressed, the agent feels the happiness, becomes confident; over time, **it moves faster**.
+Once pressed, the agent feels the happiness, becomes confident and vibrant; over time, **it moves faster**.
 The stimulus is memorised by the agent's cognition.

  * ![02](https://github.com/msc-creative-computing/p-comp-week-1-labs-jasper-zheng/blob/main/src/02-min.gif?raw=true)